tailwindlabs/tailwindcss/source/docs/controlling-file-size.blade.md

 <hr class="my-16">

-## Removing unused theme values
+## Alternate approaches

-If you can't use Purgecss for one reason or another, you can also reduce Tailwind's footprint by removing unused values from [your configuration file](/docs/configuration).
+If you can't use PurgeCSS for one reason or another, you can also reduce Tailwind's footprint by removing unused values from [your configuration file](/docs/configuration).

 The default theme provides a very generous set of colors, breakpoints, sizes, margins, etc. to make sure that when you pull Tailwind down to prototype something, create a CodePen demo, or just try out the workflow, the experience is as enjoyable and fluid as possible.